EkaterinaGal/python_projects/README.md

 # List of Python Projects

+1. Marketing_segmentation

-1. Marketing project to cluster customers, calculate theit customer lifetime value (CLV)
+Marketing project for a retail store to carry out cohort analysis based on RFM value, to cluster customers using k-means, calculate customer lifetime value (CLV)

+2. Churn_prediction

-2. Predict customers who are most likely to churn
+Project for a service provider to identify customers who are more prone to churn to be further targeted with marketing offers.

-3. Predict housing prices in califormia
+3. Price_prediction

+Project for a real estate agency to predict housing prices in California (based on the book Hands-on ML)

+4. Banking_project

-4. Identify bank customers who are most likely to respond to a marketing offer
+Project to identify bank customers who are most likely to respond to a particulyr type of a marketing offer.